 - Set up snippets for your team: These are pre-written text templates saved on your Quo account — all you need to do is add a touch of personalization.
 That way, everyone can answer FAQs in seconds and send consistent replies without typing out the same message every time.

 - Keep in touch even while you’re away with auto-replies: Closed for the weekend?
 Out for the day?
 You can’t get Google Voice auto-replies to help.
-But Quo lets you automatically message customers for missed calls, texts, and voicemails to set expectations and let them know when to expect a follow-up.
+But Quo lets you automate text messages to customers for missed calls, texts, and voicemails to set expectations and let them know when to expect a follow-up.

-- Plug into integrations with Zapier and Make: Unlike Google Voice, Quo connects with over 7,000 apps in your tech stack.
-You can easily integrate the tools in your workflow, from CRMs to help desks to Google Sheets and beyond.
+- Plug into integrations with Zapier and Make: Unlike Google Voice, Quo connects with over 8,000 apps in your tech stack.
+You can integrate the tools in your workflow, from CRMs to help desks to Google Sheets, Docs, and beyond.
 And if you don’t see what you’re looking for…

 - Tap into the Quo API on every plan: Quo’s API lets you build custom workflows based on your business needs.
 For example, you can automatically log calls, texts, and voicemails in your CRM in real time.